 These traditions offered me a rich foundation for understanding and practice.
 Despite my fervent pursuit of the divine, my personal transformation lagged behind my cognitive knowledge.
 As life unfolded, and I encountered moments of profound crisis, the complex systems I had developed to understand and follow God began to crumble.

-With a heart open to learning, I embarked on a second doctorate focused on multifaith spiritual perspective, traveled the world to meet and study with spiritual leaders, and immersed myself in diverse spiritual traditions.
+With a heart open to learning, I embarked on a second and third doctorates focused on multifaith spiritual perspective, traveled the world to meet and study with spiritual leaders, and immersed myself in diverse spiritual traditions.
 I sat at the feet of Hindu Swamis and babas, absorbing the teachings of ancient paramparas (lineages).
 I lived in community with theosophists and New Age starseeds, learning to see the universe through their cosmic lens.
 I studied under Sufi masters and sheikhs, who guided me on the heart’s path toward divine love.
-Tibetan Buddhist lamas initiated me into tantric knowledge, Zen roshis shared with me the art of mindful presence, and Pure Land sensei illuminated the intricate philosophies underpinning their nembutsu.
-Because of how deeply I held my beliefs, this was an incredibly challenging experience.
+Tibetan Buddhist lamas initiated me into tantric knowledge, and Zen roshis shared with me the art of mindful presence.

 In FOIS, we acknowledge that these lineages have deep wisdom, and that we can learn from each others' lineages.
 And ultimately, what we learn is that many of the things we do in our individual spiritual communities look strikingly similar and have similar spiritual goals and outcomes.
 Each tradition brings its unique wisdom and practices, yet they all converge on the same journey to “return to Source,” a journey into the Divine "I" or "I am."
 This journey, shared by all these lineages, is a pursuit of a deeper understanding of the true Self and the realization of the divine presence within.

 My hope is that FOIS can be a place where those of us that embody various traditions can appreciate the beauty of various religious and spiritual traditions while acknowledging the universal Spirit that transcends them all.
-In this way, the Fellowship of Integral Spirituality stands as a testament to the boundless possibilities that arise when we embrace the fullness of our shared spiritual heritage.
+In this way, the Fellowship of Integral Spirituality stands as a testament to the boundless possibilities that arise when we embrace the fullness of our individual spiritual heritage and shared spiritual journeying.

 Copyright 2024.
 All rights reserved